- Complex orthopaedic injuries including multiple fractures.

 Specific Injuries Experience

-Caroline also has worked with clients who have a spinal injury, such as Cauda Equina or low level spinal damage.
+Caroline also often works with clients who have a spinal injury, such as Cauda Equina or low level spinal damage.
 She helps to deal with the ongoing support that they require in terms of a care package, but also works with them to overcome accommodation issues, adaptations and dealing with suitable equipment purchases.

 Throughout her career Caroline has written detailed reports providing information and recommendations on care and equipment needs.
-As an independent expert witness, Caroline is experienced in attending experts’ meetings and pre-trial conferences.
-She has also attended court and given evidence.
+As an independent Expert Witness, Caroline is experienced in attending experts’ meetings and pre-trial conferences.
+She has also attended and given evidence in Court.

-Since 2008 Caroline has been working as a freelance occupational therapist in the field of physical disability undertaking work for local authorities, charities and private individuals.
-She completes assessments of an individual’s needs in their home environment and provide recommendations for care and equipment.
-Caroline also carries out assessments for insurance companies, providing them with detailed reports of an individual’s ability to complete daily living tasks and recommendations to meet their care and equipment needs.
+Since 2008 Caroline has worked as a freelance Occupational Therapist in the field of physical disability, undertaking work for local authorities, charities and private individuals.
+She completes assessments of an individual’s needs in their home environment and provides recommendations for care and equipment.
+She also carries out assessments for insurance companies, providing them with detailed reports of an individual’s ability to complete daily living tasks and recommendations to meet their care and equipment needs.

-She has significant and ongoing experience of working as a case manager with a complex caseload of all age ranges and disabilities.
-Caroline has undertaken immediate needs assessments and supported individuals to directly employ carers.
+Caroline has significant and ongoing experience of working as a Case Manager with a complex caseload of all age ranges and disabilities.
+She has undertaken immediate needs assessments and supported individuals to directly employ carers.
 She has experience of co-ordinating large care packages, and working with multi-disciplinary teams and overseeing rehabilitation plans.
-Caroline offers ongoing guidance and support to carers once recruited and also offers supervision to other case managers alongside managing her own caseload.
+She offers support to clients around maximising function through accessing rehabilitation packages in the private sector.

-On qualification as an occupational therapist in 1992 Caroline worked for the NHS in a variety of settings gaining experience in stroke rehabilitation, amputees, oncology, orthopaedics and general medicine.
+On qualification as an Occupational Therapist in 1992 Caroline worked for the NHS in a variety of settings gaining experience in stroke rehabilitation, amputees, oncology, orthopaedics and general medicine.
 In 1995 she joined social services as a practitioner and a manager.
 Caroline has many years’ experience in assessing and planning adaptations to properties, alongside making recommendations for care packages.
 She has also worked with patients recovering from bowel surgery.
-Caroline has gained extensive knowledge of physical disability, including long term conditions such as multiple sclerosis and motor neurone disease.
-Whilst working as an independent case manager and as an occupational therapist in Adult Social Care Caroline has experience of assisting individuals with spinal cord injury when planning adaptations and acquiring appropriate equipment.
-She has a keen interest in palliative care and has worked supporting discharges from a local hospice to enable individuals to be cared for at home.
+She has gained extensive knowledge of physical disability, including long term conditions such as multiple sclerosis and motor neurone disease.
+Whilst working as an independent case manager and as an occupational therapist in Adult Social Care she has experience of assisting individuals with spinal cord injury when planning adaptations and acquiring appropriate equipment.
+Caroline has a keen interest in palliative care and has worked supporting discharges from a local hospice to enable individuals to be cared for at home.